carlosjasso/pygame-snake/README.md

 # pygame-snake
-Repo to practice python by developing a version of the classic snake game
+This repo holds a personal project in which I practice the basics of the python language with the intent to learn it and practice.

 ## Environment setup
 - OS: Windows 10